Home

 There are, of course, eco-friendly options other than commercially produced cleaning products.
 Cleaners made from products you already have in your home are one option.
 These use basic ingredients like vinegar and baking soda, but normally require a small effort to mix and bottle.

 Microfiber technology is another.
 High quality microfiber cleans and removes pathogens from hard surfaces without the use of chemicals at all.
 Read the articles carefully though - as not microfiber is create equal.
-A cheap cloth from the discount or grocery store will not perform or last.
-Within reason, this is one area you definitely get what you pay for.

 For those of us who prefer to get our cleaning products from the store, the following are some of the chemicals used in common household cleaners that indicate generally environmentally friendly cleaning products: